Divorce: making it as stress-free as is possible

-However, warring factions and an inability to come to agreement, often results in divorcing couples ending up in court.
+However, warring factions and an inability to come to an agreement often result in divorcing couples ending up in court being represented by a good solicitor such as Simon Law.
 Either way going through a divorce can be a hugely stressful ordeal for everyone involved.
-Here are few simple tips to help keep the stress levels to a minimum.
+Here are a few simple tips to help keep the stress levels to a minimum.

 Employ a good solicitor